free consultation

 Pennsylvania law requires that suspected abuse be reported to the appropriate oversight agencies.
 The PA Department of Health investigates complaints about nursing home regulation and safety violations.
 Families can also contact the PA Elder Abuse Helpline at 1-800-490-8505, which connects callers with local investigators.
 Reporting creates an official record that supports a civil claim.
 Under 42 Pa.
 C.S. § 5524, Pennsylvania imposes a two-year statute of limitations on personal injury actions, making prompt reporting and legal consultation essential.

 Strong evidence is the foundation of any nursing home abuse claim.
 Families should collect medical records, care plans, and medication logs from the facility.
-Photograph visible injuries such as bruises, pressure wounds, or signs of neglect.
+Photograph visible injuries such as bruises, pressure wounds, or signs of neglect, and consider whether a video camera in the resident’s room could document care between visits.
 Keep a written account of conversations with staff and changes in the resident’s condition.
 Collecting the right documentation for nursing home abuse in Pennsylvania helps families build the strongest possible case from the start.
 Common signs of abuse include unexplained weight loss, increased confusion, isolation, unusual financial transactions, and fractures.

 After documenting abuse and reporting to authorities, families may pursue a civil claim for damages, including medical expenses, pain and suffering, and, in fatal cases, wrongful death.
+Harm from a medication error can form the basis of such a claim when a facility’s negligence causes injury.
 An attorney reviews medical records, staffing patterns, and inspection reports to determine whether the facility’s conduct fell below Pennsylvania’s required care standards.
 Filing within the statutory deadline preserves legal options and positions the claim for the strongest outcome.

 Philadelphia families have access to several reporting resources: